ibm-cloud-docs/assistant/system-entities-new.md

 | `@sys-time.hour` | Returns `15`. |
 | `@sys-time.minute` | Returns `30`. |
 | `@sys-time.second` | Returns `10`. |
+{: caption="Use the new system entities to get data and time details" caption-side="top"}

-1. In a node that conditions on the `#Customer_Care_Store_Hours` intent, you can add conditional responses that use new system entity properties to provide slightly different answers about store hours depending on what the user asks.
-(You probably do not want to use all of these conditional responses in a real dialog; they are described here merely to illustrate what's possible.)
+In a node that conditions on the `#Customer_Care_Store_Hours` intent, you can add conditional responses that use new system entity properties to provide slightly different answers about store hours depending on what the user asks.

+You probably do not want to use all of these conditional responses in a real dialog; they are described here merely to illustrate what's possible.
+{: tip}

+Table 3.
+Using new system entities in conditional responses

 | Conditional response condition syntax | Description | Example response text |
 |--------------------------------|-------------|----------|